CirroBuild/FrostiDocs/docs/concept/jit-compiler.md

 - Only the following arithmetic operations are allowed to be present in the
   filter: `+`, `-`, `*`, `/`.
-- Only filters with fixed-size columns are supported: BOOLEAN, BYTE, GEOBYTE, SHORT, GEOSHORT, CHAR, INT, GEOINT, STRING, FLOAT, LONG, GEOLONG, DATE, TIMESTAMP, DOUBLE.
+- Only filters with fixed-size columns are supported: BOOLEAN, BYTE, GEOBYTE, SHORT, GEOSHORT, CHAR, INT, GEOINT, SYMBOL, FLOAT, LONG, GEOLONG, DATE, TIMESTAMP, DOUBLE.